Travel Info/Tips

 On Acklins, your destination is the Spring Point Airport on Acklins.
 Listen closely when flying Bahamasair as they often announce the flight to Crooked Island, but not to Acklins.
 You want this flight since presently the plane stops on Crooked after you are dropped off on Acklins Island.

 You must have a valid passport if you are leaving the United States.
-Click here for info on obtaining or renewing your passport.

 For serious health issue that may arise while you are away